Evangelical-Lutheran Church in Hungary

 The Evangelical-Lutheran Church in Hungary (ELCH; Magyarországi Evangélikus Egyház) is a Protestant Lutheran denomination in Hungary.
 In 2019, there were 176,000 baptized members.

 The church has three dioceses, with nearly 300 parishes and 500 places of worship in Hungary, and is the third largest Christian denomination in Hungary.
-It is currently led by Presiding Bishop Tamás Fabiny.
+It is currently led by Presiding Bishop János Szemerei.

 History

 Lutheranism arrived early in the Kingdom of Hungary, but was repressed by the Roman Catholic Habsburg dynasty.
 During the "Mourning Decade" (1671–1681) Hungarian Lutherans, along with the Reformed Church in Hungary, were severely persecuted.
 There was a renewal with Pietism, and the Deed of Tolerance issued by King Joseph II in 1781 granted religious freedom.
 Protestant churches were fully recognized after the restoration of the sovereignty of Hungary in 1867.

 Structure

 The Evangelical-Lutheran Church in Hungary consists of three dioceses, each led by a bishop: